 In addition to altering trait means, domestication commonly decreases genetic variation in comparison to wild germplasm due to bottlenecks, including for tomato (Tanksley and McCouch 1997, Doebley, Gaut et al. 2006, Bai and Lindhout 2007).
 We would expect this decreased genetic variation to limit phenotypic variation, including disease phenotypes.
-Interestingly in this tomato population, we did not observe reduced variation in lesion size in the domesticated tomato.
+Interestingly, in this tomato population, we did not observe reduced variation in lesion size in the domesticated tomato.
 The wild and domesticated tomato genotypes showed similar variation in resistance (F-test, F96,96=1.39, p=0.11) (Figure 3, Supplemental Figure 2).
 Overall, there is a slight domestication impact on average resistance to B. cinerea, and no evidence of a phenotypic bottleneck due to domestication.
 This suggests that in the tomato-B. cinerea pathosystem, domestication is not a major part of the variation.

 Quantitative Genetics of Pathogen Virulence on Tomato

 Genetic variation within B. cinerea had a large effect on virulence on tomato and showed some evidence for interaction with tomato domestication (Table 1).
-This suggests that there is genetic variation within the pathogen, in which some alleles enhance, and other alleles decrease virulence depending upon the plant’s genotype.
-To identify variable pathogen genes controlling differential virulence across plant genotypes, we conducted GWA mapping analysis within the pathogen, using 272,672 SNPs compared to the B. cinerea T4 reference genome (Supplemental Figure 1) (Atwell, Corwin et al. 2018).
+This suggests that there is genetic variation within the pathogen, in which some alleles enhance and other alleles decrease virulence, depending upon the plant’s genotype.
+To identify variable pathogen genes controlling differential virulence across plant genotypes, we conducted GWA mapping analysis within the pathogen using 272,672 SNPs compared to the B. cinerea T4 reference genome (Supplemental Figure 1) (Atwell, Corwin et al. 2018).
 Due to the large effect of plant genotype on resistance to B. cinerea, we performed GWA using model-corrected least-squared mean virulence measured on each tomato genotype as separate traits.
 We used a ridge-regression approach (bigRR) to estimate the phenotypic effects across the genome (Shen, Alam et al. 2013, Corwin, Copeland et al. 2016, Corwin, Subedy et al. 2016, Francisco, Joseph et al. 2016, Atwell, Corwin et al. 2018).
 To determine significance of SNP effects under GWA, we permuted phenotypes 1000 times to calculate 95, 99, and 99.9% effect size thresholds within each plant host.
 At 1000 permutations, the 99.9% threshold is imprecise, but we included this approximate threshold to identify conservative SNP associations.
 GWA analysis showed that the genetic basis of B. cinerea virulence on tomato is highly polygenic.
 Consistent with a polygenic structure of this trait in the pathogen, GWA did not identify large-effect SNPs (Figure 4).
 The number of significant B. cinerea virulence SNPs identified by this ridge-regression approach (bigRR) varied by plant accession, from 1,284 to 25,421 SNPs on the 12 different host genotypes (significance was determined by the SNP effect size estimate exceeding the 99% 1000-permutation threshold).

 At the SNP level, fewer loci contribute to virulence across all host genotypes.
 We found five B. cinerea SNPs significantly linked to altered lesion size on all 12 tomato accessions (Figure 4b).
-215 SNPs were called in at least ten hosts, and 3,300 SNPs were called in at least half of the hosts while 27% (46,000) of the significant SNPs were linked to virulence on only a single host tomato genotype.
+215 SNPs were called in at least ten hosts, and 3,300 SNPs were called in at least half of the hosts, while 27% (46,000) of the significant SNPs were linked to virulence on only a single host tomato genotype.
 These levels of overlap exceed the expected overlap due to random chance (Figure 5a).
 While only a small subset of these B. cinerea SNPs were linked to virulence on all the tomato genotypes, we obtained better overlap across host genotypes by focusing on gene windows.